aionnetwork/aion-docs/developers/basics/interact/web3-js.md

 const web3 = new Web3(new Web3.providers.HttpProvider("NODE_URL"));
 ```

 To make a contract call, you will need the contract address and the data that execute the call.
-You can encode the method name along with any agrguments that is required by doing the following:
+You can encode the method name along with any arguments that is required by doing the following:

 ```js
 let data = web3.avm.contract.method("getString").inputs([],[]).encode();